devseed-ph/devseed.ph/index.md

 We work with univerisities and organizations to collect a pipeline of candidates.

 Our vision is to give equal opportunity to anyone regardless of academic or organizational affiliation.
-We in the process of creating an online application form for this.
+We are in the process of creating an online application form for this.

 ### Would a beneficiary need to pay anything?